Romania: Bucharest is kneeling by Washington, Romania throws away $ 1 (...)

-Bucharest is kneeling by Washington, Romania throws away $ 1 billion, cooperation with China is frozen (I)
+Bucharest is kneeling by Washington, Romania throws away $ 1 billion, cooperation with China is frozen (II)

-Bucharest is kneeling by Washington, Romania throws away $ 1 billion, cooperation with China is frozen (I).
+Bucharest is kneeling by Washington, Romania throws away $ 1 billion, cooperation with China is frozen (II).

-By Constantin Radut In the shadow of the COVID-19 pandemic, the Bucharest authorities are behaving like servants in the face of the Trump administration's claims to dominate Eastern Europe.
-Americans do not want competition from other major economic powers, especially China.
-The first big (...)
+By Constantin Radut The story of the completion of the two nuclear reactors 3 and 4 at Cernavoda begins many years ago.
+The development of new nuclear units in Romania has been discussed since 2003.
+The feasibility study conducted by Deloitte & Touche and submitted to the Board of Directors (...)

 [Read the article in The Romanian Business Journal]